ETF vs. Index Fund: Which Is the Best Option for You?

 When you invest in an index fund, you invest in all of the investments in an index, which helps diversify your portfolio.
 Because index fund managers buy and hold rather than trade frequently, the funds are cheaper to manage.

 What Is an ETF?

-The same tax rules apply to ETFs and index funds; however, ETFs might lessen the tax impact in a portfolio through a process called in-kind redemptions.
-When redemptions occur from an ETF portfolio, they tend to be done in securities rather than cash, and that can provide some tax advantages to investors.
+ETFs and index funds are subject to capital gains tax, both on the fund’s earnings and when shares are sold.
+However, ETFs can lessen the tax impact in a portfolio through a process called in-kind redemptions.
+When redemptions occur from an ETF portfolio, they tend to be done in securities rather than cash, which provides certain tax advantages to investors.

 Fees and Expenses